laaksomavrick/devblog/content/blog/using-nix-for-your-ruby-on-rails-project/index.md

 ---
 title: Using Nix for Your Ruby on Rails Development Environment
 date: "2023-05-14T00:00:00.000Z"
-description: Reduce developer friction and gain reproducible builds with Nix and GitHub Actions.
+description: Reduce developer friction and gain reproducible builds for your Ruby on Rails projects with Nix and GitHub Actions.
 ---

 ## A brief anecdote